-The company has ramped up tenders in recent weeks amid a bigger need for cash and decreasing domestic fuel demand because of protests against President Nicolas Maduro.
+The company has ramped up tenders in recent weeks amid a bigger need for cash and decreasing domestic fuel demand because of ongoing protests against President Nicolas Maduro.

 The tenders for April come after tenders in March to sell 730,000 barrels of ULSD, jet fuel, natural gasoline and light virgin naphtha.